SiwenW1998/academic-kickstart/content/project/1 expedia/index.md

 # Project summary to display on homepage.
 summary = """
-This is a study abroad project that took place in Vienna, Austria. <br>
 My group collaborated with an Austrian Semantic Web Company who wanted to establish a long-term partnership with Expedia.
-My group built cognitive Artificial Intelligence solutions to help the clients from Expedia enhancing the user experience of low vision travelers in Austria.<br>
+We built cognitive Artificial Intelligence solutions to help the clients from Expedia enhancing the user experience of low vision travelers in Austria.<br>
  """

 image_preview = "cover.jpg"